4 Things Everyone With KiwiSaver Should Know

 So you’re ready to delve deeper and find the right fund for your KiwiSaver: Conservative, Growth, Aggressive, Cash, Moderate, Balanced – where to start?

 There are a lot of factors at play here, and rather than guessing which fund is right for you, here’s where you need to enlist a professional.
-Our quick online assessment gives you a personalised KiwiSaver recommendation at no cost, backed by qualified investment advisers.
+Our quick online assessment gives you a personalised KiwiSaver recommendation at no cost.

 4. YOU CAN MAXIMISE YOUR KIWISAVER WITH THE RIGHT ADVICE.